• Home

 Because of the last bundt baking group I was in, I quickly fell in love with baking bundt cakes.
 Each one is unique.
 Each one is different.
 And I won’t say how many bundt pans I own now but my mini bundt pan has to be my absolute favorite.
 There’s something so elegant and charming about the mini ones.
 I love them so much.

 This month, with #BundtBakers, we’re baking spice cakes.
 Cardamom is becoming one of my favorite spices to bake with.
 I love the earthy, minty like scent.
-And I fell in love with cardamom + orange after baking these cookies.
+And I fell in love with cardamom + orange after baking thyme

 Orange Cardamom Mini Bundt Cakes_inside